digikar99/polymorphic-functions/README.md

 Provides `polymorphic-functions` to allow for dispatching on types instead of classes.
 See [examples](#examples).

 >This library is still experimental.
 There have been two renamings so far.
 Please use package-local-nicknames, and be okay to use global search replace.
-> However, I have no intention of renaming it further.
+>However, I have no intention of renaming it further.
+>
+>The interface for &rest args is especially unstable being added very recently.

 The name does capture what it is: [Ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism).
 This is not [Parametric Polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) since individual implementations do differ.
 I also do not see how the latter is implementable without the former.